Utility-Diversity Aware Online Batch Selection for LLM Supervised Fine-tuning: Related Work

 \section{Related Work}

 \paragraph{Online Batch Selection for Large Language Models.} Several studies have investigated online batch selection prior to the era of LLMs.
-Works like \citep{jiang2019accelerating, katharopoulos2018not, loshchilov2015online} propose heuristic methods that select ``important'' samples (e.g., via high training loss, or large gradient norm).
+Works like \citet{jiang2019accelerating, katharopoulos2018not, loshchilov2015online} propose heuristic methods that select ``important'' samples (e.g., via high training loss, or large gradient norm).
 These methods are straightforward and often effective for smaller models or simpler tasks, but more recent studies \citep{wang2024greats} show that these heuristics may not scale well for LLMs.
 Another paradigm uses a reference model to help evaluate sample importance.
-For instance, \citep{deng2023towards, mindermann2022prioritized} use a pre-trained or separately trained reference model, and select samples based on how ``different'' they are relative to that model.
+For instance, \citet{deng2023towards, mindermann2022prioritized} use a pre-trained or separately trained reference model, and select samples based on how ``different'' they are relative to that model.
 These methods tend to require extra computation (e.g. extra forward passes) and sometimes held-out data to train the reference model, which can make them costly or impractical in large-scale LLM training. \citep{kaddour2023no} points out that these overheads can outweigh benefits in many settings.
 GREATS \citep{wang2024greats} is a more recent SOTA method.
 It selects data batches online by considering loss reduction on a validation set, and uses a “ghost inner-product” approximation (via a Taylor-expansion‐based greedy algorithm) to accelerate selection.
 However, the need for a validation set may be unavailable or non-representative in practical deployment \citep{wang2024greats}.
+Recent studies also extend online selection ideas to efficient RL fine-tuning of reasoning models \citep{wang2025model,qu2026can,mao2026dynamics,qu2026small,zou2026trace,mao2026rlvr}.